openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/stateful-models/obtaining-stateful-openvino-model.rst

    converted to the GRU/RNN/LSTM Sequence operations. *ONNX Loop* layer is converted to the OpenVINO Loop operation.

    **TensorFlow:** *BlockLSTM* is converted to a TensorIterator operation.
-TensorIterator body contains LSTM Cell operation.
+The TensorIterator body contains LSTM Cell operation.
 Modifications such as Peepholes and InputForget are not supported.
 The *While* layer is converted to a TensorIterator.
-TensorIterator body can contain any supported operations.
+The TensorIterator body can contain any supported operations.
 However, dynamic cases where the count of iterations cannot be calculated during shape inference are not supported.